-TweakNews is a solid Usenet provider whether you are in the US or Europe, with a generous free trial.
+TweakNews is a solid Usenet provider with a generous free trial and recently upgraded retention.

 TweakNews is a premium Usenet provider based in the Netherlands but also with servers in the US.
 Although it is probably best known for its solid block accounts, TweakNews' monthly plans have a lot going for them.